stackscz/re-app-builder/README.md

 Instead of cloning some "boilerplate project", install this as dev dependency and easily start your frontend project.

+NOTE: For a quick guide read guide.md

+NOTE: re-app-builder is currently being re-developed.
+This readme file might not be perfectly up to date, if you encounter any problems or need further explanation please follow the step by step guide in `guide.md`

 ## Usage

 Install `re-app-builder` into your project or start in an empty directory!